Other Water-Related Organizations

 • Christian Relief Services (US).
 Administers water supply projects in the US and Africa, including well drilling and gravity flow distribution system construction.

 • Clean Water for Haiti (Working in Haiti).
-A volunteer run, faith based missions and humanitarian aid organization.
-Focused mainly on providing clean water through manufacture and use of household slow sand biofilters.
+A volunteer-run, faith-based missions and humanitarian aid organization.
+Focused mainly on providing clean water through manufacturing and using household slow sand biofilters.
 Work is supported by the Cup of Cold Water Project.

 • Dig Deep Africa (UK).
-Founded in 2007, this NGO works with communities and schools in South West Kenya to provide them with access to water, sanitation, and deliver hygiene training.
+Works with communities and schools in South West Kenya to provide them with access to water, sanitation, and deliver hygiene training.

-• Drop in the Bucket (US).
-Founded in 2006.
-Los Angeles based with field offices in Uganda and South Sudan.
-Build wells and sanitation systems at large rural schools in sub-Saharan Africa.
+• Drop in the Bucket (US with field offices in Uganda and South Sudan).
+Builds wells and sanitation systems at large rural schools in sub-Saharan Africa.

 • Doctors Without Borders (US) OR MSF: Médecins Sans Frontières Int'l (Holland).
 Provides emergency health care and water supplies/sanitation assistance around the world.

 • El Porvenir (Nicaragua).
-Works in the country of Nicaragua to support self-help community projects in sustainable infrastructure, including well and latrine construction and reforestation.
+Works to support community-led projects in sustainable infrastructure, including well and latrine construction and reforestation.

-• Global Aid Network (Working in China and Benin).
-GAiN is achieving concrete results that improve the lives of vulnerable people in Benin, in particular women and children.
+• Global Aid Network (GAiN) (Working in China and Benin).
+Improving the lives of vulnerable people in Benin, in particular women and children.

 • Healing Waters International Inc. (Working in Dominican Republic).
-This Christian organization builds water purification systems at local churches in poor communities, trains the churches to operate them and manage the accounting, supervises the accounting of the project, and provides technical support.
+Builds water purification systems at local churches in poor communities, trains the churches to operate them and provides technical support.

-• Hope Spring (UK).
-Founded in 2015, it works mainly in West Africa, where it helps water poor communities to access safe, clean water.
-The charity also conduct workshop and advocacy in sanitation and hygiene.
+• Hope Spring (UK working in West Africa).
+Helps water-poor communities to access safe, clean water.
+Also conduct workshops and advocate for sanitation and hygiene.

 • Initiative: Eau (US).
-Founded in 2013, this NGO is committed to providing sustainable support to regions experiencing lack of access to clean water and a need for improved sanitation by promoting community-led initiatives and by engaging in innovative research.
+Promotes community-led initiatives and engages in innovative research.
 Currently active in Burkina Faso and Nigeria, with a focus on cities.

 • Life From Water (Egypt).
-Founded in 2011, it's the first foundation in Egypt that specialises in water.
-The aim of the foundation is to provide poor people in neglegted regions with clean, sustainable drinking water solutions and to empower them
+First foundation in Egypt that specialises in water.
+Empowers those in neglected regions and provides them with clean, sustainable drinking water solutions.

-• Lifewater International (US) Lifewater Canada's sister site, which contains project updates, USAID technical notes on water supply development issues, and information on training relevant to rural water supply development.
+• Lifewater International (US).
+Provides project updates, USAID technical notes on water supply development issues, and information on training relevant to rural water supply development.

 • Living Water International (US).
 Provides training and equipment to assist developing countries in producing clean, healthy drinking water.
 Current projects in Kenya, Ghana, and several Central American countries are described.

 • Marion Medical Mission (Malawi).
-Since 1991 Marion Medical Mission has built over 3500 shallow wells providing over 800,000 people with safe drinking water.
+Builds shallow wells providing people with safe drinking water.
 They work closely with the Church of Central Africa Presbyterian and with the Embangweni Hospital.

 • MCC: Mennonite Central Committee (Canada).
-MCC is working to help families and communities gain access to water, a vital resource.
-The site includes descriptions of drinking water-related projects, including dam building efforts.
+Helps families and communities gain access to water.
+Their site includes descriptions of water-related projects, such as dam building efforts.

 • Ok Clean Water Project (Canada).
-Active since 2003 based out of Ottawa, Canada.
-Volunteers raise funds to support water delivery systems in Kumbo, Cameroon Africa and the surrounding villages.
-In exchange, the villagers volunteer their labor to build the infrastructure and receive training to manage/maintain the systems.
+Raises funds to support water delivery systems in Kumbo, Cameroon and the surrounding villages.
+Villagers volunteer their labor to build the infrastructure and receive training to manage/maintain the systems.

-• Operation Blessing (Mainly working in India, Romania & the Philippines) This Christian organization founded by Pat Robertson drills wells and builds cisterns in developing countries.
+• Operation Blessing (Working in India, Romania, the Philippines).
+Drills wells and builds cisterns in developing countries.
 Health and Hygiene education follows-up new water supply construction.

-• Pump Aid (UK).
-Working in Malawi, this NGO brings a new approach to aid and uses small-business models to work with entrepreneurs and communities so they can reach a point of self-reliance where they don't depend on anyone else..
+• Pump Aid (UK, working in Malawi).
+Uses small-business models to work with entrepreneurs and communities so they can reach a point of self-reliance and self-sufficiency.

-• Ryan's Well Foundation This Canadian foundation raises awareness about the need for safe drinking water in developing countries and also raises money for wells in Africa.
+• Ryan's Well Foundation (Canada).
+Raises awareness of the need for safe drinking water in developing countries and raises money for wells in Africa.

 • Servants in Faith & Technology (Southern Institute for Appropriate Technology).
-Site describes appropriate technologies for developing communities, including low-tech pump, construction, and agricultural technologies.
-Plus great international recipes!
+Describes appropriate technologies for developing communities, including low-tech pump, construction, and agricultural technologies (and some great international cooking recipes).

-• The Water Project (US).
-Active since 2006, this Christian-based non-profit working with Burkina Faso, Kenya, Rwanda, Sierra Leone, Sudan, and Uganda.
-Use local labor and management, with the help of donated funds, to help dig wells, build small dams, collect rainwater, and filter water using Biosand water filtration systems.
+• The Water Project (US, working in Burkina Faso, Kenya, Rwanda, Sierra Leone, Sudan, and Uganda).
+Uses local labor and management, with the help of donated funds, to help dig wells, build small dams, collect rainwater, and filter water using Biosand water filtration systems.

 • ThirstNoMore (Sudan).
 Drilling wells for humanitarian relief in Darfur.

-• Voss Foundation (Norway).
-Active since 2008, this NGO works in sub-Saharan Africa to help communities fulfill water requirements with a particular interest in assisting women and girls.
-Projects primarily involve a combination to well-digging/creation/rehabilitation, pumping, and piping.
+• Voss Foundation (Norway, working in Sub-Saharan Africa).
+Helps communities achieve water requirements with a particular interest in assisting women and girls.

 • WaterAid (UK).
-Site contains case studies of water development projects, anticipated sanitation crises in urban areas, and community participation.
-Site has a cool kid's educational game on water supply.
+Case studies of water development projects, anticipated sanitation crises in urban areas, and community participation.
+Their website has a kid's educational game on water supply.

 • WaterAid (Canada).
-Organization funds and manages small-scale clean water and sanitation projects with an emphasis on sustainability and community participation.
+Funds and manages small-scale clean water and sanitation projects with an emphasis on sustainability and community participation.

-• Water Ambassadors (Canada).
-Works with Living Water International in Central America to bring clean water to developing countries in the name of Jesus Christ by drilling and repairing wells and installing chlorination systems.
+• Water Ambassadors (Canada, working in Central America).
+Works with Living Water International to bring clean water to developing countries by drilling and repairing wells and installing chlorination systems.

 • Water for Children Africa (US).
 Site describes safe drinking water and cottage industry development, as well as volunteer opportunities.
 One theme is development of cultural bridges between American and African communities.

 • Water For People (Canada and US).
-An organization founded by AWWA in 1991 to fund water treatment, supply, and hygiene projects.
-Works in 35 countries around the world.
+Working in 35 countries around the world, they fund water treatment, supply, and hygiene projects.

 • Water For South Sudan (Working in Sudan).
-Their mission is to create access to and monitor safe drinking water for communities in Sudan by drilling wells, installing pumping equipment and basic purification systems.
+Provides access to safe drinking water for communities by drilling wells, installing pump equipment and basic purification systems.

-• Water.org (US).
-Founded as WaterPartners International in 1990.
-Wants to find new solutions, new financial models, greater transparency, and local partnerships.
+• Water.org (US, working in Ethiopia, Ghana, Kenya, and Urganda).
+Finds new solutions and financial models, greater transparency, and local partnerships.
 Encourages community ownership, and selects technology based on local conditions.
-Works in Africa in Ethiopia, Ghana, Kenya, and Uganda.

-• Water to Thrive (US).
-Founded in 2008, this Austin, Texas, faith-based organization that raises money and awareness for water projects in Ethiopia, Uganda, and Tanzania.
-Works with local NGOs to build the most effective wells.
+• Water to Thrive (US, working in Ethiopia, Uganda, and Tanzania).
+Raises money and awareness for water projects and works with local NGOs to build effective wells.

 • Water Wells for Africa (Working in Malawi).
-WWFA has been drilling wells since 1992.
-It costs $5,000 to install each well - this includes training the local people to maintain the equipment and manage the resources.
+Drills wells and trains the local people to maintain the equipment and manage resources.

-• Wells Bring Hope (US).
-53] Active since August 2008, WBH saves and transforms lives by drilling deep-water wells to provide safe, clean water to rural villages in Niger, West Africa, the poorest country in the world.
+• Wells Bring Hope (US, working in Niger).
+Drills deep-water wells to provide safe, clean water to rural villages in Niger - the poorest country in the world.

-• Wells of Hope (Canada).
-Led by Ted Van der Zalm, this small non-profit group is working to drill 30 wells/year to provide rural Guatemalan communities with sustainable fresh water supplies.
-The cost of one well is approximately $10,000.
+• Wells of Hope (Canada, working in Guatemala).
+Drills wells to provide rural Guatemalan communities with sustainable fresh water supplies.

 • World Renew Canada.
-Christian organization that partners with local organizations in more than 30 countries to address a variety of essentials including safe water.
+Partners with local organizations in more than 30 countries to address a variety of essentials, including safe water.

-• World Vision (Canada or US ).
-Christian organization working in 90 countries in natural disaster relief response, child sponsorship, and other types of development and emergency projects.
+• World Vision (Canada or US).
+Provides natural disaster relief response, child sponsorship, and other types of development and emergency projects.
+Works in over 90 countries.

 Companies Supporting Overseas Water